firebase/flutterfire/docs/cloud-messaging/receive.md

 How you handle interaction depends on your application setup.
 The above example shows a basic illustration using a StatefulWidget.

-## Localize messages
+## Localize Messages
-Localizing notification is embedded in the underlying system (Android or iOS).
-You can send localized strings 2 ways:
+Localizing notifications is embedded in the underlying system (Android or iOS).
+You can send localized strings in two different ways:
 * Storing the language of your user in your server and send customized notification for each language
 * Add native locale strings to your app

 For the second method, you can check how to use it below:

 ### Android

 1. resources/values/strings.xml (default file)